himoose/user-docs/docs/features/versus-pages.md

 4. Once done, click **Next**.

 **What gets created?**
-Each comparison is a **slug** (e.g., "slack-vs-microsoft-teams") with metadata pointing to the two competitors.
-No content yet—that happens in Step 5.
+Each comparison is a **slug** targeting competitor keywords (e.g., "slack-vs-microsoft-teams") with metadata pointing to the two competitors.
+Your brand is NOT in the slug.
+Content generation (Step 5) is where your brand gets mentioned as the superior alternative.

 **If you add more competitors later**: Return to Step 4 and click **Generate Comparisons** again.
 Hi, Moose only creates new pairings (doesn't duplicate existing ones).